pimeys/recipes/_recipes/space-cakes.md

 - Preheat the oven to 190°C.
 - Roll out the dough on a generously floured surface to approximately 8 mm thick.
 Cut cookies and transfer to ungreased baking sheets.
 - Bake for 10-12 minutes or until lightly golden.
-- Remove from the oven, transfer to a cooling rack, and let cool completely before frosting.
+- Remove from the oven, transfer to a cooling rack, and let cool completely before refrigerating.

 ---